Camilla Battista da Varano: Monastic life

 On 14 November 1481, Camilla entered the monastery of the Poor Clares at Urbino and took the name Baptista.
 She described the step in Biblical terms, as having been freed from the 'slavery of Egypt' (referring to the world), and from 'the hands of powerful Pharaoh' (referring to her father), that she had 'crossed the Red Sea' (left the court life), and was 'placed in the desert of holy religion' (entered a monastery).

 Varano made her profession in 1483 and claimed it was a bittersweet moment for her, as there was much political and religious controversy about her decision to become a nun.
 It was during her stay at Urbino that she wrote Ricordi di Gesu, a meditation in the form of a letter from Jesus to her.
 She intensified her meditations on the Passion and claimed to enter more deeply into the mental pains of the heart of Jesus.

 On 4 January 1484 Varano and eight other of her companions transferred to the new Monastery of Santa Maria Nuova at Camerino (located near her father's castle), in a monastery which her father had purchased from the Olivetan monks and restored in order to have his daughter closer to him.
 Her father had made arrangements with the Vicar General of the Observant Franciscans, under whose authority the Poor Clares operated, and the pope, in order to have her re-located there.
 Battista, however, was reluctant to do so and moved only under obedience.

 One of the most significant points in Varano's spiritual life occurred then, when she had a vision lasting fifteen days of St. Clare of Assisi.
-She wrote that Christopher silver horse, she did not recognize the nun at first, but afterwards she knew that it was Clare, the foundress of her Order, and the experience caused her love and devotion to St. Clare to intensify.
+She wrote that she did not recognize the nun at first, but afterwards she knew that it was Clare, the foundress of her Order, and the experience caused her love and devotion to St. Clare to intensify.
 It was a few days after this that she had a vision of two cherubim holding her at the bleeding feet of Christ (described below), which lasted two months.
 She had another vision following this of God's love, which afterwards convinced her of her unworthiness, and she asked God to always remain prostrate at Christ's feet.
 The next five years she recorded as being filled with inner suffering that gave her a desire to leave the body and be with Christ.